opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 ```
 The command runs `spam-detection-validate:v1.0` image to evaluate the initial model using the validation dataset.

-The evaluation metrics will be saved as a JSON file named `metrics.json` in the `out/metrics` directory.
+The evaluation metrics will be saved as a json file named `metrics.json` in the `out/metrics` directory.

 ### 2.3.
 Performance Analysis